Membership & Invitation to Join

 • The offer to join Phi Beta Kappa is extended to undergraduate students (Juniors and Seniors) who are pursuing a liberal arts degree (major), which includes a BA conferred at any school at the University and/or a BS conferred only through the Dornsife College of Letters, Arts and Sciences.
 A minor is not considered for eligibility.

 • No. Once you accept membership and the one-time membership fee is paid, you are a lifetime member.
-There is no renewal or fee to stay active.
+There is no renewal fee to stay active.

 • Phi Beta Kappa alumni associations exist in many areas of the United States, and membership is open to anyone elected to Phi Beta Kappa.
 The associations exist to foster friendship and learning in their communities, and they provide a means for members to continue their active affiliation with the Society after graduation.